awesome-devops-hub/awsweeper/README.md

    You can narrow down on particular types of resources by filtering on their IDs.

-   To see what the IDs of your resources are (could be their name, ARN, a random number), run awsweeper in dry-run mode: `awsweeper --dry-run all.yml`.
+   To see what the IDs of your resources are (could be their name, ARN, a random number), run awsweeper in dry-run mode: `./bin/awsweeper --dry-run all.yml`.
 This way, nothing is deleted but all the IDs and tags of your resources are printed.
 Then, use this information to create the yaml file.

    In the example above, all roles which name starts with `foo` are deleted (the ID of roles is their name).